What a Young Girl Ought to Know

 The author comes back to the “thoughts are things” idea, and quotes a Dr Gates who claims thoughts create substances in the blood that also surround us like a miasma and affect others.
 Thoughts Are Things is the title of a book by Prentice Mulford.
 Elmer Gates is quoted in Napoleon Hill’s Think and Grow Rich.
 If only it was that easy.
 (Mulford was instrumental in the founding... of the popular philosophy New Thought.
 Mulford's book Thoughts Are Things served as a guide to this new belief system and is still popular today.
 Wikipedia)

 And finally: Man has learned how to improve animals also.
 He knows how to obtain just the qualities he wants.
-If he wants speed he selects parents who both have that quality and it is marvelous to read what has been accomplished in the development of speed in the horse… We have seen how much men can do in improving the plant and animal creation.
+If he wants speed he selects parents who both have that quality and it is marvellous to read what has been accomplished in the development of speed in the horse… We have seen how much men can do in improving the plant and animal creation.
 Why cannot he apply the same idea to the improvement of the human race?

 Overall, the book is a capsule of ideas that had been popular since the later 1800s.
 Mary Baker Eddy founded the first Church of Christ, Scientist in 1879.
 To her, illness was just "wrong thought".
 We worry no more about clogging our pores, but the idea that we can create the world by our minds alone is still with us.
 Unfortunately the human mind is not that powerful, and if we want to change the world we need to take action.